Skip to main content

 Service accounts - Temporal Cloud feature guide

-Temporal Cloud provides Global Administrators the option to create machine identities named Service Accounts.
+Temporal Cloud provides Account Owner and Global Admin roles with the option to create machine identities named Service Accounts.

-Service Accounts are a new type of identity in Temporal Cloud.
-Today, Temporal Cloud supports User identities as a representation of a human user who uses Temporal Cloud.
-Service Accounts afford Temporal Cloud Global Administrators the ability to create an identity for machine authentication, an identity not associated with a human user.
+Service Accounts are a type of identity in Temporal Cloud.
+Temporal Cloud supports User identities as a representation of a human user who uses Temporal Cloud.
+Service Accounts afford Temporal Cloud Account Owner and Global Admin roles the ability to create an identity for machine authentication, an identity not associated with a human user.

 With the addition of Service Accounts, Temporal Cloud now supports 2 identity types:

 Service Accounts use API Keys as the authentication mechanism to connect to Temporal Cloud.
-Use Service Accounts to automate Temporal Cloud operations with a non-human identity and, when API Key authentication is supported in the SDKs and the Temporal CLI, to productionalize Workflow execution and management.
+You should use Service Accounts to represent a non-human identity when authenticating to Temporal Cloud for operations automation or the Temporal SDKs and the Temporal CLI for Workflow Execution and management.

 Get started

-To get started with Service Accounts, ensure youʼre a Temporal Cloud user.
+To get started with Service Accounts, ensure you are Temporal Cloud user.

 Prerequisites:

-• A Cloud user account with Global Admin permissions
+• A Cloud user account with Account Owner or Global Admin role permissions

 • Access to the Temporal Cloud UI or Temporal Cloud CLI (tcld)